 A stunning Neverfull in navy colors is another item for a fashion hunt.
 You can find a pre-loved LV Neverfull MM Damier Azur in our shop, we guarantee 100% original pieces.
 As for the purse you see above, it didn't pass the authentication test.
 What's wrong with it?
 Let's find out!

 The first thing to pay attention to is again the date code.
 Such a code actually exists, but be careful when seeing it on second-hand LV bags.
-Lots of counterfeit goods feature this very combination: AR1169.
+Lots of counterfeit Louis Vuitton bags showcase this very combination: AR1169.
 Before buying a bag consult a professional, and order an authentication.
 It will save you from stress.

 This purse is an example of an excellent fake!
 Only the date code was a crucial giveaway.
 If you want to learn more about them, be sure to check our articles A Complete Guide to Louis Vuitton Date Codes (500 Photo Examples) and New Louis Vuitton Date Codes 2019-2020.